medialab/webclim_facebook/README.md

 python src/create_paper_figures_and_tables.py 2020-08-27
 ```

+It will create one PNG file for each figure in the `figure` folder and one CSV file for each table in the `table` folder.

 ### Plot the temporal evolution

 We can now plot the average popularity and number of posts for all the collected groups with the command: